axcore/schemconvert/README.md

 The default behaviour is to convert original .mts file, but not to write additional .lua files.

 Next, there is a folder called **input**.
 Copy the .mts files into this folder.
-Ffiles in this folder are never modified.
+Files in this folder are never modified.

 Unfortunately, there is no easy way for Lua to get a list of files from a folder; therefore we have